 Second, partnerships can be used to split up responsibility for aspects of the experiment.
 In many cases, NGOs, political parties, or state agencies take full responsibility for interventions, leaving researchers responsible for only data collection and analysis.
+Nickerson and Hyde (2016) argue that a researcher’s responsibility should be measured against a counterfactual, such that the researcher’s ethical obligations are limited to what he or she caused to occur.
+In their words, “If an NGO, foreign government, or other third party will pursue the intervention independently, then the relevant (ethical) counter-factual comparison is between a world in which the treatment occurs and a world in which the treatment occurs and its causal effects are (at least in principle) better understood” (p199).

+In some cases, researchers can take advantage of random assignments of programs that existed prior to the research project, which clearly limits the researcher’s ethical responsibility to data collection rather than the provision of the service or randomization.
+For example, researchers studying the effects of cash transfer programs in Mexico had no influence over the program but merely leveraged the random assignment implemented by the government (de la O 2012; Imai, King and Rivera 2016).

+In other cases, researchers create contemporaneous partnerships with service providers that clearly delineate responsibility.
 For example, Fang, Guess and Humphreys (2015) partner with the City of New York to study the city’s interventions to deter housing discrimination.
 In this case, the researchers helped the city randomize its existing efforts to deter and measure discrimination and were only responsible for providing design input and analysis.
 (One important caveat to the partnership structure is that operations on the ground should remain somewhat integrated to enable researchers to observe implementation.
 Researchers will often embed program associates with technical training into partner organizations to make sure that implementation goes as planned, although there can be a fuzzy line between implementing and monitoring implementation in practice.)

 However, there is an active debate over whether partnerships can really take all responsibility for the intervention and its outcomes from researchers.
-For one, it can be difficult to structure partnerships in a way that puts a complete firewall between what is the research and what is the program.
+For one, it can be difficult to structure partnerships in a way that puts a complete firewall between the research and the program.
 In developing countries, researchers often come with connections to funders and prestigious universities that give them significant power over local partners, even if the researchers do not actually control the budget.

 Furthermore, even if their impact in the intervention is limited to randomization, there should be limits to how little responsibility researchers can take.
-If researchers helped a repressive state randomize a torture program, for example, most people would agree that this is unethical research even if the program would have happened in the absence of the researchers.
-By participating in the program, researchers can increase its efficacy or lend an air of legitimacy that could increase its impact.
+Nickerson and Hyde (2016) argue that it is not ethical for researchers to participate in interventions that obviously violate people’s rights, even if that intervention would have happened in the absence of the research.
+By participating in a manifestly undesirable program, researchers can increase its efficacy or lend an air of legitimacy that could increase its impact.
 Ultimately, researchers should both structure partnerships carefully, but also be careful to adhere to the standards of ethical citizenship as well as those of ethical research and not get involved in interventions that are reasonably likely to have a negative impact.

-Contribute to debates about what the appropriate ethical standards are.
+Is the researcher contributing to debates about appropriate ethical standards?